calebdagreat/azure-network-protocols/README.md

 - **Observe ICMP Traffic cont.**
 - Initiate a perpetual/non-stop ping ("ping 10.0.0.5 -t") from your Windows 10 - "VM-1" to your Ubuntu VM - "VM2"
+- Observe and confirm that ICMP traffic is non-stop
 - Go to Microsoft Azure, search and open Network Security Groups, click Ubuntu VM - "VM2"
 - Add new security rules
 - Disable incoming (inbound) ICMP traffic